tinnvec/aints/README.md

     3. At MST, switch to homing, even if no energy found

   - Carrying Energy / Homing
-    1. Increase EP at current position by Max(lowest EP of neighboring locations, MaxPossiblePheromone / DistanceFromSource)
+    1. Increase EP at current position by Min(lowest EP of neighboring locations, MaxPossiblePheromone / DistanceFromSource)
       - Combine with source size?
     2. Move to neighboring location with lowest value of (EP - (2 * SP)) combined with DistanceFromSpawn
     3. Feed spawn with available capacity